robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 ---

-**Q4** : Explore customer ratings to determine the best rated products, and the worst rated product lines
+**Q4** : Explore customer ratings to determine the best and worst rated product lines

 ---